sidward35/tax-allocation/README.md

 # tax-allocation
-Calculates how your precious tax dollars are being spent by the government
+Calculates how your precious tax dollars are being spent by the US government

 ![](screenshot.png)